danielpclark/faster_path/README.md

 FasterPath.sledgehammer_everything!
 ```

-## Unstable optional bits
+## Optional Rust implementations

+**These are stable, not performant, and not included in `File` by default.**

-**Optional methods which ~~have regressions.~~ are unstable.**  These will **not** be included by default in monkey-patches.
+These will **not** be included by default in monkey-patches.
 Be cautious when using the `FasterPath::RefineFile` refinement.
-To try them anyways use the environment flag of `WITH_REGRESSION`.
+To try them with monkeypatching use the environment flag of `WITH_REGRESSION`.
 These methods are here to be improved upon.

 |FasterPath Implementation|Ruby Implementation|
 |---|---|